 Royal Paddling Challenge 2018.
 Saturday October 20th.
-More details will be released nearer the time.
+All the details are in the flyer below.

 The world’s oldest canoe race